Security Threats and Sources

 Why It Matters

 Threat language also helps teams prioritize.
 The fact that a weakness exists does not automatically explain why it matters now.
-A credible threat, such as active ransomware activity against a public service or repeated abuse of exposed credentials, adds urgency and context.
+A credible threat, such as active phishing against executives or ransomware against exposed services, adds urgency and context.

 Where It Appears in Real Systems or Security Workflow